Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5

-In most cases, remote sensing measurements either begin at the same time as the \emph{in situ} measurements ($k_0 = j_0$) or earlier ($k_0 < j_0$).
-Similarly, remote sensing data often extend over the same period as the \emph{in situ} data ($k_i = j_i$), although in some cases they might cover a shorter or longer time span ($k_i < j_i$ or $k_i > j_i$, respectively).
+In most cases, these measurements either begin at the same time as the \emph{in situ} measurements ($k_0 = j_0$) or earlier ($k_0 < j_0$).
+Similarly, gridded reanalysis data often extend over the same period as the \emph{in situ} data ($k_i = j_i$), although in some cases they might cover a shorter or longer time span ($k_i < j_i$ or $k_i > j_i$, respectively).
 The censored observations of $\boldsymbol{y}_i$ and $\boldsymbol{x}_i$ are denoted by $\boldsymbol{y}^*_i = (y^*_{ij_0},\ldots,y^*_{ij_i})^\top$ and $\boldsymbol{x}^*_i = (x^*_{ik_0},\ldots,x^*_{ik_i})^\top$, respectively, and are defined as

 where $u_{y_i}$ and $u_{x_i}$ represent high enough site-specific threshold, such that the GPD in~\eqref{eq:SB_GPD} is a suitable approximation of the behaviour of threshold exceedances $y_{ij} - u_{y_i}\mid y_{ij} > u_{y_i}$ and $x_{ik} - u_{x_i}\mid x_{ik} > u_{x_i}$.
 Following the approaches by \citet{weglarczyk_three-parameter_2005} and \citet{couturier_zero-inflated_2010}, we describe $\boldsymbol{y}^*_i$ and $\boldsymbol{x}^*_i$ using a zero-inflated GPD mixture model called the Dirac-delta generalised Pareto distribution (\dGPD{}).
 The density of the \dGPD{} is defined as